First Literacy New and Continuing Scholarships

 First Literacy annually awards $1,000 scholarships to adults who have completed adult basic education or English language programs and are continuing on to vocational training or higher education.
-The scholars receive their First Literacy scholarships in recognition of their:

 - Educational achievements and potential,